-Santa Clara County Open Space Authority changes its name to Santa Clara Valley Open Space Authority and gained ability to acquire land beyond the current jurisdiction.
+Santa Clara County Open Space Authority changes its name to Santa Clara Valley Open Space Authority and gains ability to acquire land beyond its jurisdiction.

 Researchers confirm Coyote Valley as a Critical Wildlife Movement Linkage, providing a path for wildlife to move between the Santa Cruz and Diablo mountain range.

 The Authority releases Understanding Our Community, a report identifying neighborhoods with significant barriers to open space access.
 The Authority prioritizes bringing nature experiences to these areas - primarily through its Urban Open Space and Environmental Education grant programs - in its efforts to serve all jurisdiction residents equally.

 The inaugural Measure Q Urban Open Space Grant Program provides $1.55 million in grants to connect people to nature and provide access to open space in their own neighborhoods.